-A nonexempt domestic-use (NDU) well is a well used by, and connected to, a household for personal needs or for household purposes such as drinking, bathing, heating, cooking, sanitation or cleaning, and landscape irrigation but that does not meet the criteria for exemption from permitting.
-These wells must be on a single-ownership plot smaller than 10 acres that contains a household.
+A nonexempt domestic-use (NDU) well13 is a well used by, and connected to, a household for personal needs or for household purposes such as drinking, bathing, heating, cooking, sanitation or cleaning, and landscape irrigation but that does not meet the criteria for exemption from permitting.
+These wells must be on a single-ownership plot smaller than 10 acres (4.0 hectares) that contains a household.
 (If on a tract larger than 10 acres, these wells typically would be exempt.)
 NDUs typically operate under a "general permit by rule" which applies only to wells that:

 - 1. Are used only for domestic purposes; - 2.
-Were drilled and completed on or after August 14, 2003; - Are not in an area in which a water supplier has a valid certificate of convenience and necessity (CCN) to service the area, unless that water supplier is not readily able to supply water; - 4.
-Have a requested annual pumpage that does not exceed 500,000 gallons per household; and - 5.
+Were drilled and completed on or after August 14, 2003; - 3.
+Are not in an area in which a water supplier has a valid certificate of convenience and necessity (CCN) to service the area, unless that water supplier is not readily able to supply water; - 4.
+Have a requested annual pumpage that does not exceed 500,000 gallons (5,185 liters per average day) per household; and - 5.
 Have a requested volume that does not exceed acceptable standards for both domestic use and landscape irrigation.